bigz94/octocase/README.md

 # OctoCase Plugin

-Provides a octocase plugin, can be used to show products, services or until like a photos gallery.
+Create a products/services showcase or a sample photo gallery.

 ## Implementing front-end pages

-The plugin provides several components for building the item list page (archive), category page, item details page and category list for the sidebar.
+The plugin provides several components for building the octocase item list page (archive), category page, item details page and category list for the sidebar.

 ### Item list page

 Use the `octocaseItems` component to display a list of latest octocase items on a page.
 The component has the following properties:

+* **categoryFilter** - a category slug or URL parameter (:slug) to filter the items by.
+If left blank, all items are displayed.
 * **itemsPerPage** - how many items to display on a single page (the pagination is supported automatically).
 The default value is 10.
 * **categoryPage** - path to the category page.
 The default value is **octocase/category** - it matches the pages/octocase/category.htm file in the theme directory.
 This property is used in the default component partial for creating links to the octocase categories.
 * **itemPage** - path to the item details page.
 The default value is **octocase/item** - it matches the pages/octocase/item.htm file in the theme directory.
 This property is used in the default component partial for creating links to the octocase items.